 I nearly accepted an executive role with a big company in Chicago several years ago.

-I passed through a first round of interviews and enjoyed the time I spent with everyone, including the President who would be my direct manager.
+I passed through the first round of interviews and enjoyed the time I spent with everyone, including the President who would be my direct manager.

 I was asked to return to interview with the CEO.
 I prepared diligently and looked forward to meeting him.